 Pelvic Floor Exercises

-These are simple exercises designed to strengthen the muscles of the pelvic floor, offering benefits like improved bladder control, better posture, and even enhanced sexual health.
+These are simple exercises designed to strengthen the muscles of the pelvic floor, offering benefits like improved continence, better posture, and even enhanced sexual health.
 If you’re keen on giving your pelvic floor some love, check out these top 8 exercises.

 1. Basic Kegel Exercise